NutritionalLungImmunity/PAI/README.md

 This project is a C++ and Java cross-platform project.
 Buidable on Windows, Linux, and macOS via terminal and has a built docker image.

-Obs 1: Documentation is provided only for the Java version of the code.
+**Observation 1:** Documentation is provided only for the Java version of the code.
 However, the C++ version is very similar, and the Java documentation can be consulted for the C++ code.

-Obs 2: The Java version has additional code not present in the C++ version.
+**Observation 2:** The Java version has additional code not present in the C++ version.
 However, this code is currently not being used.

 # Using this projet without Docker